zioproto/ubuntu-cloud-archive-vagrant-vm/Readme.md

 repository.
 An upstream branch contains the software version from upstream, and the master branch contains the debian version.
-There are also stable branches like `stable/mitaka` and `stable/newton` In our use case we run openstack liberty so we will
+There are also stable branches like `stable/mitaka` and `stable/newton` In our use case we run openstack newton so we will

 ```
 git checkout stable/newton